 And it really, I mean, it's miraculous that the thing landed.

-They even have a we have a satellite orbiting Mars that shot a picture of this thing landing with its satellite deploy, or its parachute deployed.
+They even have a, we have a satellite orbiting Mars that shot a picture of this thing landing with its satellite deploy, or its parachute deployed.

 It is amazing.

-This is it's an amazing feat.
+It's an amazing feat.

 But here's some things about the Martian atmosphere.